GluuFederation/docs-ce-prod/3.1.0/source/authn-guide/passport.md

 ## Overview

 The Gluu Server uses a component called [Passport.js](http://passportjs.org/) to enable social login.
 With over 300 existing "strategies", Passport provides a crowd-sourced approach to offering your users social login at popular consumer IDPs.
 Passport not only normalizes authentication, it also provides a standard mapping for user claims.

 Passport is an Express-based web application.
 We've modified it to call oxTrust APIs for its non-static configuration.
 Because its configuration is stored centrally in LDAP, you can scale Passport even in clustered topologies.

-The Gluu Server uses the [Passport interception script](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/passport/PassportExternalAuthenticator.py) to enable social login.
+The Gluu Server uses its [Passport interception script](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/passport/PassportExternalAuthenticator.py) to enable social login.
 This script is included in our default distribution.
 Post-authentication, this script uses just-in-time provisioning to add users to the Gluu LDAP server if a local account does not already exist.
 In this way, the Gluu SAML and OpenID Connect providers can gather claims and maintain SSO as normal.

 ## Prerequisites
-- A Gluu Server with Passport.js installed during setup ([Installation Instructions](../installation-guide/index.md)).
+- A Gluu Server with Passport.js installed during setup ([Installation Instructions](../installation-guide/index.md));
+- [Passport interception script](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/passport/PassportExternalAuthenticator.py) (included in the default Gluu Server distribution).

 ## Sequence Diagram